Skip to Content

 Submissions must include the following:

 • Letters of support from the nominator and seconder, both of which are CPS members, describing how the nominee meets the above criteria.
 The seconder must have been a recipient of the nominee’s educational contributions.
+Please note that the committee relies heavily on the nomination letters to make their decision.

 Submit your nominations using the Submit Nomination button.